Agile SDLC: Skyrocketing Your Project with Agile Principles

 Typical Agile workflow is comprised of the following steps:

-- Concept – in the first stage of Agile SDLC, the Agile team makes the overall project evaluation.
+- Concept – in the first stage of Agile SDLC, the Agile team makes the overall project evaluation, where the team provides business analysis services.
 This is where the team proves or rejects a hypothesis about business benefit, estimates how much time the project will require, and identifies what resources might be needed later on in development.

 - Inception – after the concept stage comes the phase wherein the laying of a financial foundation occurs and primary team members are identified.